A Kind of Murder: Post-production

 In June 2015, it was reported that Saunder Jurriaans and Danny Bensi had composed the score for the film.

 Release

 The film had its world premiere at the Tribeca Film Festival on April 17, 2016.
 Shortly after, Magnolia Pictures acquired distribution rights to the film.
 The film was released on December 16, 2016.

 Reception

 On Rotten Tomatoes the film has an approval rating of 35% based on reviews from 17 critics.
 On Metacritic the film has a score of 50% based on reviews from 7 critics, indicating "mixed or average" reviews.

 Nick Schager of Variety wrote: "While thrills are mitigated by convoluted plotting and suspect character behavior, the film's uniquely bleak twist on classic noir conventions is enlivening."

 John DeFore of The Hollywood Reporter called it "A handsome period piece that plays more like a scant-clues mystery than like the psychological thriller it intends to be."

+One can annotate that neither aestheticly nor in terms of character depiction the film sufficiently distances itself critically from the antisemitic stereotypes present in Patricia Highsmith’s novel in its portrayal of the character Kimmel, which has been pointed out by several analysts of her work.